Marshawn Lynch Ejected for Pushing Referee After Marcus Peters' Late Hit

 Thursday night continues what has been an underwhelming 2017 season for the 31-year-old following his return to the NFL.
 He entered Week 7 having carried the ball 70 times for 257 yards and two touchdowns.
 His 3.7 yards per carry and 42.8 yards per game are each on pace to be the second-lowest of his career.

-ESPN's Adam Schefter noted Lynch could be fined $30,387 for making contact an NFL official.
+ESPN's Adam Schefter noted Lynch could be fined $30,387 for making contact with an NFL official.

 Los Angeles Rams defensive tackle Aaron Donald didn't receive a suspension last year after he received an ejection for making contact with a referee.
 Tennessee Titans offensive tackle Taylor Lewan also received the minimum fine for a similar infraction.